andres20980/kasten-docs/docs/access.md

 > k10-admin
 > .
 If the namespace where Veeam Kasten was installed is
 > kasten-io
-> and the Veeam Kasten ServiceAccount in that namespace is
-    named
-> k10-k10
-> , then the ClusterRoleBinding would be named
+> then the ClusterRoleBinding would be named
 > kasten-io-k10-k10-admin
 > .